AlexLea444/tmux/README.md

 Alex Lea

 This repository stores my current(ish) tmux config for easy use.
+This repository is almost entirely copied from [this great video](https://www.youtube.com/watch?v=DzNmUNvnB04) by Dreams of Code.

 # Requirements
 It should go without saying that this config will only work if Tmux is installed.